Staff Associates

 My mission will be to share my knowledge with all tied to San Juan islands, the surrounding tribes, and interested public of San Juan islands."

-Leah Johnson holds a B.A.S. from The Evergreen State College.
+Leah Johnson (she/her) holds a B.A.S. from The Evergreen State College.
 Her undergraduate work centered on quantum optics and she later conducted research on the interaction of atmospheric plasma on thin metals at a private laboratory.

 Leah currently works as an applied statistician and assistant field technician for Kwiaht.
 Recent projects include Pacific sand lance population genetics and navigating acoustic data concerning island bat populations.